Ladies' Night in a Turkish Bath: Plot

+An advertisement for Ladies' Night in a Turkish Bath in the February 1, 1928, edition of Variety.

 At work the next day, Pa Slocum visits Speed on the steel framework and brings lunch.
-It's their wedding anniversary, but Slocum is miserable.
+Although it's wedding anniversary, Slocum is miserable.
 Speed offers some tough love, reminding him to take charge at home.
 Revived, Slocum plans a surprise dinner that night and convinces Speed to come too.

 Back at the Slocum apartment, Leroy is making plans for the Turkish bath visit and promises to pick Helen up at 11.
 He leaves just before Speed arrives.
 Helen greets Speed warmly but guardedly, while Mrs. Slocum remains cold.
 When Pa Slocum unveils the anniversary dinner he secretly prepared, his wife refuses to eat.
 Speed supports Slocum in insisting she join, but when Mrs. Slocum tries to leave, Speed intervenes—only to be slapped by Helen for yelling at her mother.
 A blow-up follows.
-Mrs. Slocum hurls Helen’s engagement ring at Speed.
+Mrs. Slocum hurls Helen's engagement ring at Speed.
 Pa Slocum grabs his hat and follows him out, furious.

 Helen, heartbroken, is ordered by her mother to get ready for the Turkish bath.
-Pa Slocum, thinking she’s leaving him for good, is crushed.
-That’s when Mr. Spivens (Harvey Clark), Leroy’s uncle and another diet victim, invites Slocum to a raucous "smoker" upstairs behind closed doors—a racy escape from his domestic gloom.
+Pa Slocum, thinking she's leaving him for good, is crushed.
+That's when Mr. Spivens, Leroy's uncle and another diet victim, invites Slocum to a raucous "smoker" upstairs behind closed doors—a racy escape from his domestic gloom.
 Meanwhile, Sweeney, trying to cheer up Speed, takes him to the same questionable gathering.

 At the party, Speed finds Slocum and scolds him—just as the place is raided by the police.
 While Sweeney holds off the cops (and is arrested), Speed and Slocum escape through a window onto an adjacent steel structure—which happens to connect to the Turkish bath.

 They sneak into the Turkish bath, where farcical chaos ensues.
-Through wild circumstances, mistaken identities, and locker room blunders, the truth about Leroy is revealed—he’s a cad, using both Helen and her mother.
+Through wild circumstances, mistaken identities, and locker room blunders, the truth about Leroy is revealed—he's a cad, using both Helen and her mother.
 Helen and Speed reconcile, as do the Slocums.

 By the end, the dress code is settled, the diet dilemma resolved, Leroy is thoroughly discredited, and love wins out—between both couples—on the most unexpected of battlegrounds: the tiled, steam-filled halls of the Turkish bath.